artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h35m24s" href="#t00h35m24s">[00:35:24]</a></div>

-**Lester:** And that's the benefit of finding links through other blogs is that not only do you get information you get the information contextualized _ (**Joe:** Right.)_ So you get to know the person who linked to that site and maybe why they link to that site and then you can sort of make up your own mind.
+**Lester:** And that's the benefit of finding links through other blogs is that not only do you get information you get the information contextualized _(**Joe:** Right.)_ So you get to know the person who linked to that site and maybe why they link to that site and then you can sort of make up your own mind.
 Do I you know trust this person's opinion or do I fly in the face of it?

 <div class="timestamp" style="text-align: right;"><a id="t00h35m43s" href="#t00h35m43s">[00:35:43]</a></div>

 **Dirk Sutro:** Well we're blogging in The Lounge tonight with three bonafide bloggers if you want to see some blogging going on as we speak.
-Don't don't worry it's OK your kids can look at this blogging too it's it artlung dot com and we want to know if you blog or you'd like to blog or you haven't the foggiest notion what blogging is.
+Don't don't worry it's OK your kids can look at this blogging too it's it ARTLUNG.COM and we want to know if you blog or you'd like to blog or you haven't the foggiest notion what blogging is.
 Give us a call.
 888-895-5727.
 Send us an email lounge at KPBS.org.
 I'm Dirk Sutro, we'll be back.
 More blogging after this short break.

 [Musical break]

 <div class="timestamp" style="text-align: right;"><a id="t00h38m05s" href="#t00h38m05s">[00:38:05]</a></div>

 **Dirk Sutro:** Well we're kind of we're kind of giving you a blogging 101 in the lounge tonight.
 Maybe you don't have a clue what blogging is or you didn't at least until you tuned in tonight or maybe you're a seasoned blogger with your own blog.
 Give us a call.
 888-895-5727.
 Three bloggers are here with us.
-Mitch, Lester, Joe and their Web sites Mitch's is Drive hyphen thru dot org and that's "T H R U." Lester's is yeah totally dot net and Joe's, which Joe is updating during the show tonight on his laptop, is artlung dot com.
+Mitch, Lester, Joe and their Web sites Mitch's is DRIVE-THRU.ORG and that's "T H R U." Lester's is YEAHTOTALLY.NET and Joe's, which Joe is updating during the show tonight on his laptop, is ARTLUNG.COM.
 And I wonder would each of you read us a paragraph or two from from your blogs.
 Just so we get some idea of the stories that you're telling on there.
 Does anybody want to volunteer?

 <div class="timestamp" style="text-align: right;"><a id="t00h38m56s" href="#t00h38m56s">[00:38:56]</a></div>

-**Lester:** I've got one ready I guess. _ (**Dirk:** OK.
+**Lester:** I've got one ready I guess. _(**Dirk:** OK.
 Lester)_ This was an entry entitled "random access memory: all about my mother."
 I remember visiting the Philippines when I was 13 or so.
 We were driving around the province where my mother grew up visiting my grandfather's farm and they kept seeing these large white signs with bold black sans-serif type.
 I read them to myself whenever we drove by when there was a coupon over and over again there was a coupon there is a coupon there is a coupon.
 Finally I spoke up.
 Mom "what's this coupon they keep posting signs about.
 And what's with all these tanks."
 "Coup, coup, there's a military coup on" — "keep your voice down or some bad men might hear your accent and kidnap you for ransom.
 And I told you not to stick your hand outside the window.
 They'll cut it off.
 They'll cut it off just a steal your watch."
 "When are we going home?"
 This was the same trip that I watched her kill a chicken for dinner.

 <div class="timestamp" style="text-align: right;"><a id="t00h39m46s" href="#t00h39m46s">[00:39:46]</a></div>